lucianmusat/ohmygad/README.md

 It is scheduled to do this check every day at 8:00 PM.

 **UPDATE:** They also stopped allowing queries on their website based on zip code.
 Not only that, but they implemented client side redirects to stop me from using http requests directly.
 So I switched to a different approach.
 I now use a headless browser to open their website and get the next collection dates.
 For now this works, we'll see what they're gonna do next.

+**UPDATE 2:** This one was a bit more tricky.
+They started to ignore the url arguments for the zip code and using the browser's local storage.
+It took me a while to figure that one out, as you would need to open the page with a new browser or incognito mode to see what is going on.